For Teachers

 1. Introduce the Project

-• Present Planet Frame as a creative and personal opportunity to reflect on environmental and global issues.
+• Present Planet Frame as a creative and personal opportunity to reflect on ecological, cultural,

-• Emphasize: no experience or expensive tools needed — just their ideas and phone cameras.
+• Emphasize: no experience or expensive tools needed — just their ideas, voices, and phone

 2. Motivate Participation

-• Suggest it as a summer project, class activity, club, or extra credit option.
+• Suggest it as a class project, summer activity, club, or extra credit assignment.

 • Encourage solo projects or small teams.

-• Request sample videos from the organizers if you’d like examples to show.
+• Ask organizers for sample videos if you’d like examples to show.

 3. Support the Process